 Outstanding positive results:

-• A monthly average of 13.6 bales of corrugated cardboard sent to be recycled in 2017
+- 131 bales of corrugated cardboard sent to be recycled in 2022

-• A monthly average of 10,933 pounds of cardboard handled responsibly in 2017
+- A monthly average of 56.22 metric tons of cardboard handled responsibly in 2022

 Environmental Awareness and Management

-- A number of beach cleanup projects are carried out on property; this is lead by our Outdoor Facilities Department.
-2013 – 2019
+- Monthly beach and mangrove cleanup projects are carried out on property; this is led by our Outdoor Facilities Department.
+2013 – present

 The hotel continues to embark in community sustainability projects to aid in the development of our society by engaging in charitable donations in the form of cash or kind and time to schools, churches and other organizations in need.